davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theChambers/index.md

 {{/if-has-not-flag}}
 {{/if-has-flag}}

-{{playerName}} stood there while the girl opened the door and lead them inside.
-She looked up the stairs, wondering how farther they went on.
+{{playerName}} stood there while the girl opened the door and led them inside.

-"Three more floors, at least," she said to herself.
-Then the girl got out of the room and closed behind her.
+"Now, come with me, please," the girl said when she had got out and closed behind her.

-"Now, come with me, please."